-The exact launch details of the compact SUV are yet to be revealed by the automaker.
-We believe that the SUV will go on sale in the second half of this year.
+Though the exact launch date of the SUV is yet to be announced, media reports claim that the SUV will go on sale in the second half of this year, possibly around Diwali.
 We will update our readers as soon as Mahindra reveals anything on the same.
 Also See – Mahindra U321 Price, Launch & Other Details

 |Base Model||Rs 8 lakh|

 |Top Model||Rs 11 lakh|

 Based on the SsangYong Tivoli’s platform, the XUV 300 will be the company’s forth SUV in the sub-4 meter category.
-It will be positioned above the TUV300 and NuvoSport and will be positioned against the likes of Tata Nexon, Maruti Vitara Brezza and Ford EcoSport.
+To be slotted above the TUV300 and NuvoSport, the XUV300 will be positioned against the likes of Tata Nexon, Maruti Vitara Brezza and Ford EcoSport.
 This compact SUV is expected to be priced between Rs 8 lakh to Rs 11 lakh.

 The Mahindra XUV 300 compact SUV will be developed on the flexible SsangYong’s X100 platform that also underpins the Tivoli.
 However, Mahindra engineers will modify this platform to achieve sub-4 meter length.
 If reports are to be believed, the SUV will come with two seating options – 5 and 7 – and the latter will be positioned against the Hyundai Creta.
 Not just platform, the S201 will share some of the body panels with the sister SUV.
 However, the SUV will have different exterior and interior styling.
 The vehicle will be equipped with new grille, which will be similar to the one offered with the XUV500.
 It will feature a sculpted bonnet, sweptback headlamps with LED daytime running lamps, fog lamps with chrome surround and big bumper with skid plate.
 Going by the spyshots, this compact SUV has integrated roof spoiler, aggressive bumper and LED taillamps.